 Teaching Medicine Series

 Informative, practical, and engaging, the Teaching Medicine Series is an excellent resource for all medical faculty interested in improving their teaching, learning more about educational tools and resources, and advancing their careers in medical education.
-Available as a complete set or for individual purchase, this seven-book series features these titles: Teaching Clinical Reasoning— including web extras, Theory and Practice of Teaching Medicine, Methods for Teaching Medicine, Teaching in Your Office, Second Edition, Teaching in the Hospital— including web extras, Mentoring in Academic Medicine, Leadership Careers in Medical Education.
+Available as a complete set or for individual purchase, this seven-book series features:

 Series information